AdobeDocs/analytics-platform.en/help/integrations/llmo.md

 You can benefit from the integration between Customer Journey Analytics and LLM Optimizer in two ways:

-* **Inbound integration**: Use LLM Optimizer data in Customer Journey Analytics to measure LLM-driven traffic (bot crawlers, RAG requests, agent activity) alongside existing web, mobile, and other type of data.
-For example to address the following use cases:
+* **Inbound integration**: Use LLM Optimizer data in Customer Journey Analytics to measure LLM-driven traffic (bot crawlers, RAG requests, agent activity) alongside existing web, mobile, and other types of data.
+For example, to address the following use cases:

   * Measure LLM-driven traffic by agent source alongside traditional channels.